-iv) No. of Balika Manches created to encourage participation

-v) of girls: No. of girls participated in Balika Manches: -

-7. Sectoral activities of M/O H&FW

-i) Promotion of early registration of pregnancy,

-institutional deliveries and birth registration;

-I Total No. birth registered in a month:
+1V) No. of Balika Manches created to encourage participation of girls: v) No. of girls participated in Balika Manches: - 7.
+Sectoral activities of M/O H&FW i) Promotion of early registration of pregnancy, institutional deliveries and birth registration; I Total No. birth registered in a month: a.

-a.
 Boys:b.
-Girls:

-II Sex Ratio at Birth: (Girls/ Boys1000):

-ii) Enforcement of PC& PNDT Act:

-a.
-No. of facilities are registered under

-PC&PNDT Act in the districts: -

-b.
-No. of new registrations were issued under

-PC&PNDT Act in the last month:-

-c.
-No. of unregistered facilities have been identified

-during the mapping, those were providing diagnostic

-1 services in the district: -

-a.
-No. of IVF clinics are registered under the

-PC&PNDT Act in the district:-

-e.
-How many court cases are pending and how many convictions are secured under the PC&PNDT Act:-

-f No. of complaints were received and how many

-1. cases were filed by the District Appropriate Authority:-

-σ No. of inspection and monitoring visit was

-8. conducted by NIMC / SIMC: -

-h.
-No. of districts PNDT cell strengthened:-

-No. Innovations, research studies or surveys conducted :-

-IEC Activities / Capacity building per district:

-1 5 01

-(ii) PART C: FINANCIAL

-(In lakhs)

-1. Funds released during previous financial year by GoI

-2. Expenditure incurred in previous financial year

-3. (a) Unutilized balance of previous financial year (1-2))

-OR

-(b) Excess expenditure incurred in previous financial year (2-1)

-4. Funds released upto previous half year in current year by GoI

-5. Funds released during the current half year by GoI

-(Sanction Order NoDate e:)

-6 .
-Cumulative release during the year (4+5)

-7. Net Central funds available (6 + 3(a) OR

-6 - (b) as the case may be)

-8. Expenditure incurred during the Quarter (in lake hs)

-• ,

-(a) District Level

-Cu mulative up to

-In Quarter the Quarter

-I/ II/ III/ IV I/ II/ III/ IV

-(i) Inter-sectoral Consultation & Meetings of DTF & Media Campaign (ii) Training & Capacity building/se

-programme

-2. Innovation and Outreach Activities

-3. Monitoring, Evaluation and Documentation 4.
-Sectoral activities of M/O HRD:

-5. Sectoral activities of M/O H&FW:

-6. Activities carried, if any out of the Flexi Fund: Total

-9 Utilization Funds (7-8 (a)):

-10. Saying if any along with reasons:
+Girls: II Sex Ratio at Birth: (Girls/ Boys1000): ii) Enforcement of PC& PNDT Act: a.
+No. of facilities are registered under PC&PNDT Act in the districts: - b.
+No. of new registrations were issued under PC&PNDT Act in the last month:- c.
+No. of unregistered facilities have been identified during the mapping, those were providing diagnostic services in the district: - А No. of IVF clinics are registered under the u.
+PC&PNDT Act in the district:- e.
+How many court cases are pending and how many convictions are secured under the PC&PNDT Act:- f.
+No. of complaints were received and how many cases were filed by the District Appropriate Authority:- g.
+No. of inspection and monitoring visit was conducted by NIMC / SIMC: - No. of districts PNDT cell strengthened:- i.
+No. Innovations, research studies or surveys conducted: IEC Activities / Capacity building per district:

+(In lak khsi , 1.
+Funds released during previous financial year by GoI 2.
+Expenditure incurred in previous financial year 3. (a) Unutilized balance of previous financial year (1-2) OR (b) Excess expenditure incurred in previous financial year (2-1) 4.
+Funds released upto previous half year in current year by GoI 5.
+Funds released during the current half year by GoI (Sanction Order NoDate:) 6 .
+Cumulative release during the year (4+ 5) 7.
+Net Central funds available (6 + 3(a) OR 6 - (b) as the case may be) 8.
+Expenditure incurred during the Quarter (in lakhs) District Level Cumulative up n ta Half year/Ann I/ II/ III/ a) (i) Inter-sectoral Consultation &amp; Meetings of DTF &amp; BTF and Media Campaign (ii) Training &amp; Capacity building/sensitization programme b) Innovation and Outreach Activities c) Monitoring, Evaluation and Documentation d) Sectoral activities of M/O HRD: e) Sectoral activities of M/O H&amp;FW: f) Activities carried, if any out of the Flexi Fund: , 9 Unutilized Funds (7-8):10.
+Saving, if any along with reasons: